The NHL season is a nine-month feast for hockey fans with an 82-game regular season that climaxes with the Stanley Cup Final in mid-June.

 - Final four digits of your Social Security number

-Once you work through the initial sign-up process, you’ll receive a welcome bonus for new players.
-These bonuses often take the form of deposit matches or risk-free initial bets.
+Once you work through the initial sign-up process, don’t forget to look for any welcome bonuses that may be available!
 After the sign-up process is complete and you receive your bonus, you can start placing NHL bets.

 NHL moneylines work the same as any other sport’s moneyline wager.
 It’s a bet on which team will win the game.
-For example, say the Bruins are playing the Pittsburgh Penguins.
-The Bruins are the favorite at -125.
-That means a wager of $125 stands to win $100 if it’s correct.
+For example, consider a game in which the Bruins are playing the Pittsburgh Penguins and the Bruins are the favorite with -125 odds on the moneyline.
+That means that you would have to wager $125 in order to win $100 if the Bruins win.

 The problem with alternate lines is the NHL’s margin of victory.
 The average NHL victory margin in 2021 was 2.08 goals.
-Expecting an underdog to regularly win by two or more goals isn’t a feasible long-term betting strategy.
+Expecting an underdog to regularly win by two or more goals isn’t a feasible long-term betting strategy, which is usually why the odds are so lofty.

 In the Bruins vs. Penguins example, one sportsbook may have the Bruins as -125 favorites.
 Another book, however, may list the Bruins as -115 favorites.
 The -115 line has a potential $86.96 profit on a $100 bet.
 Betting the same amount at -125, meanwhile, has a potential profit of $80.